jeremydub/TSCH-rs-milestone1/README.md

 * `dot15d4/mac` : the MAC sublayer logic of 802.15.4
 * `dot15d4/phy` : the PHY sublayer logic of 802.15.4

-Each part defines a task that run concurrently and communicate with each other through a channel for passing frames and commands.
+Each part defines a task that runs and communicate with each other via a  single-message channel for passing frames and commands.

-The entry point for initializing the MAC/PHY stack is found in :
+The entry point for initializing of the MAC/PHY stack is found in :
 <ul style="margin-left:2em;list-style-type: circle;">
     <li><code>dot15d4/dot15d4/src/lib.rs</code> (from <i>line 60</i>)
 </ul>